 Plastic Packaging Tax

 The Plastic Packaging Tax (PPT) applies to all businesses that trade in the UK and either manufacture or import more than 10 tonnes of plastic packaging a year.
-Companies that meet these criteria must register and currently pay a tax of £210.82 per tonne (which will increase to £217.85 effective from 1 April 2024).
+Companies that meet these criteria must register and pay a tax of £217.85 per tonne as of 1 April 2024.
+As of 1 April 2025, the rate will rise to £223.69 per tonne, in line with CPI inflation.

 In the UK, the plastic bag tax has proved effective as it has led to major changes in consumer behaviour: the Government believed that a new Plastic Packaging Tax (PPT) would have a similar effect on producer and retailer behaviour.
-It became law during 2021 and took effect from 1 April 2022.
+PPT took effect from 1 April 2022 and statistics show it is having an impact on plastic use.

 Plastic Packaging Tax focusses on the materials used in delivery of goods to the end user.
 The Government recognises that the lightness and versatility of plastic means it has environmental benefits in terms of transport and protection of a vast range of goods, but its current use patterns are not sustainable.

-The Plastic Packaging Tax was introduced in April 2022 to ensure that a higher percentage of recycled plastic is used in packaging.
 Using new plastic typically has greater environmental impact than using recycled plastic: it requires unnecessary resource extraction and processing, with higher energy use and emissions than using recycled material.
+Therefore, the PPT is designed to ensure that a higher percentage of recycled plastic is used over time.

-If your business uses less than 10 tonnes of liable plastic (i.e. plastic that does not meet the 30% test) in a year, you do not need to register or pay the tax.
-However, it is expected that all large retailers and packaging producers will need to register.
-If your business imports plastic and packaged products into the UK (even if they are not established in the UK), you may need to register for PPT or appoint an agent to register and administer the tax on your behalf.
+It is expected that all large retailers and packaging producers will need to register.
+If your businesses imports plastic and packaged products into the UK, even if it is not established in the UK, you may need to register for PPT or appoint an agent to register and administer the tax on your behalf.

 If you are a UK manufacturer or a non-UK business operating in the UK, we can help you get to grips with PPT by analysing your packaging data.
-We will then collaborate with you to establish a strategy for management of the tax.
-This will include training your teams and setting up robust documentation processes.
+We will then collaborate with you to establish a strategy for management of the tax, train your teams and set up robust documentation processes.
 We can also explore ways to mitigate the tax via R&D claims if you are considering development of new packaging solutions to reduce your use of virgin plastic or increase its recycled plastic content.

 Your key contact